kubesphere/website/content/en/docs/project-user-guide/image-builder/s2i-and-b2i-webhooks.md

 ## Configure a B2I Webhook

-The method of configuring B2I webhook is the same as configuring S2I webhook.
+You can follow the same steps to configure a B2I webhook.

 1. Expose the S2I trigger Service.

-2. View the **Remote Trigger Link** in the details page of your B2I Image Builder.
+2. View the **Remote Trigger Link** in the detail page of your B2I Image Builder.

    ![b2i-trigger-link](/images/docs/project-user-guide/image-builder/s2i-and-b2i-webhooks/b2i-trigger-link.png)